2013 Chevrolet Malibu Performance

 Acceleration and Power

 The 2013 Chevrolet Malibu has three four-cylinder engines, as Chevrolet has discontinued the V6 engine from last year’s model.
 The base engine is a 2.5-liter that produces 197 horsepower and is mated to a six-speed automatic transmission.
 A turbocharged 2.0-liter engine is also available.
 This engine makes 259 horsepower and replaces the 2012 Malibu’s 252-horsepower V6 engine.
-The third option is the Eco model’s eAssist system, which combines a 182-horsepower, 2.4-liter four-cylinder engine, lithium-ion battery and six-speed automatic transmission.
-The EPA estimates the 2013 Malibu Eco’s fuel economy at 25/37 mpg city/highway, while the base Malibu should earn 22/34 mpg.
+The third option is the Eco model’s eAssist system, which combines a 182-horsepower, 2.4-liter four-cylinder engine, a lithium-ion battery and a six-speed automatic transmission.
+The EPA estimates the 2013 Malibu Eco’s fuel economy at 25/37 mpg city/highway, while the base Malibu earns 22/34 mpg.

 Most test drivers say the base model’s four-cylinder engine has enough power for city driving, but some note that it struggles when you need to pass on the highway or tackle a big hill.
 The transmission receives positive remarks for its smooth shifts.
 Most say the Eco model’s power is good for a car designed to conserve fuel.
-A few mention that the start-stop function, which shuts the gas engine off when the car is stopped at a red light, for example, is seamless when it starts the engine back up again.
+A few mention that the start-stop function, which shuts the gas engine off when the car is stopped (at a red light, for example), is seamless when it starts the engine back up again.

 - -"Though the Malibu's 197 horsepower is near the top of the segment, it still doesn't feel quick around town.
 Acceleration is smooth, moving up through the gears during normal driving, but it will buck for a quick instant when trying to accelerate to pass on the highway or power up a steep incline." -- Cars.com